|Degrees:||Ph.D. McGill (1984), Vordiplom, Diplom Bonn|

 |Website:||Jörg-Rüdiger Sack Homepage|

-Algorithms, Computational Geometry, Data Structures, GIS, and Medical Computing
+Algorithms, Computational Geometry, Data Structures, and GIS

 Dr. Sack’s research focuses on intelligent systems for geographic information services.
 He works to investigate the efficiency of such computations, build improved techniques and make use of significant relationships within the design of geometric algorithms, algorithms for computational geometry and the generation of combinatorial and geometric objects.
 His current research is focused on developing shortest path algorithms, which have traditionally been designed for static environments, not dynamic environments such as geographic information services.
 The computation of a path between two points, one that avoids obstacles but also avoids criteria such as sharp turns, is a fundamental problem for dynamic environments – environments where objects may move, disappear, appear or even change shape.
 The primary goal of Dr. Sack’s current research is to develop efficient shortest path algorithms for an array of dynamic environments, analyze their performance and apply them to solving other problems such as the determination of similarity between objects.